This post is from our User Experience (UX) Checklist Series:

 Bulleted lists are easier to consume and remember than paragraphs.
 Use lists for key benefits and features, or any other supporting information important to the value prop.

 Jargon, superlatives, hype, or any other meaningless phrases should be avoided.
 Not only are they hard to understand, but they come across as gimmicky and untrustworthy.
-When it doubt, keep it simple & direct!
+When it doubt, keep it simple and direct!

 All critical pieces of information needed to make a decision should be addressed.
 This can include doubts or hesitations about things like pricing, shipping, return policy information, or guarantees.

-People are quick to judge, and process visuals much quicker than content.
+People are quick to judge, and process visuals much quicker than written content.
 This means your design is critical to your reputation!
 Your design should look professional, trustworthy, and not spammy.

-- Establish a strong visual hierarchy
+Establish a strong visual hierarchy

 Is the largest and/or most prominent thing on your page the most important?
 Your offer and your call to action should rank high in your visual hierarchy.
 Consider size, placement, color, and position above or below the fold.

-- Avoid false bottoms
+Avoid false bottoms

 False bottoms happen when there’s an illusion that the page is complete, despite there being more content below.
 Be mindful of areas on your page that feel like a logical end, and add visual cues.
 While it’s true that almost everyone scrolls, we want to make sure to motivate them to keep scrolling.

-- Focus on the user, not on your product
+Focus on the user, not your product

 Clearly show the benefits your user will get to help them understand why they should take action.
 For example, “Get in shape in 4 weeks” is a stronger incentive than “We specialize in cardio training.”

-- Educate on both features & benefits
+Educate on both features and benefits

-“Features tell, but benefits sell.”
-Features (tech specs, details, materials, composition, facts) are important for context & decision-making, but they should be translated into benefits.
-Benefits (value props, sales pitches, testimonials) drive your offer.
+Features (tech specs, details, materials, composition, facts) are important for context and decision-making, but should be translated into Benefits (value props, sales pitches, testimonials) in order to drive your offer.